 He generally supported relatively broad protections for First Amendment freedoms and left a legacy of judicial integrity and strong leadership that helped preserve judicial independence in a time of crisis.

-The son of a pastor, Hughes graduated from Brown University and Columbia Law School.
-Between 1881 and 1910, when President William Howard Taft nominated him as an associate justice, he practiced law privately and taught briefly at Cornell University (1881–1883), before returning to a private practice, which he eventually combined with teaching duties at New York Law School.
+The son of a pastor, Charles Hughes graduated from Brown University and Columbia Law School.
+Between 1881 and 1910, he practiced law privately and taught briefly at Cornell University (1881–1883).
+He then returned to private practice, which he eventually combined with teaching duties at New York Law School.
+In 1910, President William Howard Taft nominated him as an associate justice

 Hughes ran for president against Woodrow Wilson

-In 1905 he entered politics, serving as governor of New York from 1907 until his appointment to the Supreme Court.
+In 1905 he entered politics, serving as governor of New York from 1907 until his appointment to the Supreme Court in 1910.
 He resigned in 1916 to run against Woodrow Wilson for the presidency.
 After an unsuccessful presidential campaign, he worked in various private and public capacities, most notably as secretary of state from 1921 until 1925.
 In 1930 President Herbert Hoover nominated him as chief justice.

 During his tenure, the Court initially struck down many of President Franklin D. Roosevelt’s New Deal measures as interferences with property rights, but it then seemed to switch to a stance friendlier to the New Deal.
 Some attribute this change to Roosevelt’s Court-packing plan, in which he proposed to add an additional justice (up to fifteen) for each justice on the Court over the age of 70.